giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v17.4.3.md

 date: '2022-07-28T13:37:47+00:00'
 description: Release notes for AWS workload cluster release v17.4.3, published on 28 July 2022, 13:37
-title: workload cluster release v17.4.3 for AWS
+title: Workload cluster release v17.4.3 for AWS
 ---

 This release brings improvements to the aws-ebs-csi-driver app.
 It is especially important for customers running AWS clusters in China due to image pull issues.